HubSpot/ui-extensions-examples/mapbox-api/README.md

 2. Run `hs init` if you haven’t already done so to create a config file for your parent account
 3. Run `hs auth` to authenticate your account.
 Alternatively, select your pre-authenticated account with `hs accounts use`

+## Step 2: Create the project

+In the folder where you want this sample to be cloned, create a new project by running `hs project create --templateSource="HubSpot/ui-extensions-examples" --location="mapbox-api" --name="mapbox-api" --template="mapbox-api"`

-## Step 2: Provide access token to access Mapbox API
+## Step 3: Provide access token to access Mapbox API

 1. Obtain Mapbox [access token](https://docs.mapbox.com/help/getting-started/access-tokens/)
 2. Add token as a secret: